Back home.

 But it was a beautiful evening, sharing with family.
 Oh, and the menu.
 Christmas Eve dinner is a combination of food from three worlds-

-, although Mexico had always had wild turkeys, the stuffed version comes from our Anglo neighbors.
+-Stuffed turkey, although Mexico had always had wild turkeys, the stuffed version comes from our Anglo neighbors.
 The stuffing is made with ground beef to which olives, raisins, and acitron is added.

--Then Bacalao a la Vizcaína which is salted codfish cooked with tomato sauce, chopped onions and garlic, olives, and chiles.
+Bacalao a la Vizcaína which is salted codfish cooked with tomato sauce, chopped onions and garlic, olives, and chiles.
 This dish comes from the Spanish ancestry in Mexico.

--And Romeritos con Mole.
+Romeritos con Mole.
 This is a dish prepared with a plant that resembles the rosemary plant, though it is softer and juicier.
 It comes from the suaeda or seepweed family.
-It is cooked with very small potatoes in a mole sauce and served with shrimp patties.
-This is a Pre-hispanic dish
+It is cooked with very small potatoes in a

 All of this is accompained with dishes such as spaghetti in cream sauce, and bread.